Best Cheap Android Phones of 2017

 Conclusion

-If you don't want to spend over $200 and still want a great Android phone, the Moto G4 is the best choice.
+If you don't want to spend over $250 and still want a great Android phone, the Moto G5 Plus is the best choice.
 You don't get the best looking or feeling phone, but it offers a top-notch experience, especially for the price.

 Best overall

-Moto G4
+Moto G5 Plus

-The Moto G line basically created the high-value low-cost phone segment, and years on has kept making great options that start at amazingly low prices.
-The latest, the Moto G4, builds on the same formula.
-You get a 5.5-inch phone that gives you a solid screen, 13MP camera, long battery life and most of Moto's great software features.
+Motorola performed yet another pricing miracle with the Moto G5 Plus, the successor to last year's excellent Moto G4 series and a contender for the best affordable smartphone today.

-On the downside, the Snapdragon 617 processor and 2GB of RAM can sometimes come up short if you have expectations set by more expensive phones, and the hardware doesn't exactly feel inspired.
-But you have to give in somewhere.
+It starts with the excellent 5.2-inch Full HD display, but the real benefit to the G5 Plus this year is the excellent performance and battery life from the combination of a Snapdragon 625 platform and a 30000mAh battery.

 Best Android phones under $400